greg7mdp/gf/README.md

 ## Contributors

-gf was originally created by nakst (see https://github.com/nakst/gf), without which this current repo wouldn't exist.
+gf was originally created by `nakst` (see https://github.com/nakst/gf), without which this current repo wouldn't exist.
 Much of that original version still lives in this repo.
-Beside its creator, @nakst, it also was improved by the contributors listed below:
+Beside its creator, `nakst`, it also was improved by the contributors listed below:

 ```
-nakst
 Philippe Mongeau (phmongeau)
 Jimmy "Keeba" Lefevre (JimmyLefevre)
 John Blat (johnblat64)